This section provides information that will help you get started with VEShell.

 VEShell is a component installed as part of the Veeam Virtualization Extensions Service on any machine that meets the system requirements.

-Before installing Veeam Virtualization Extensions Service, make sure that Microsoft Windows PowerShell 2.0 or later is installed on the target machine.
-To download Microsoft Windows PowerShell 2.0, use the following link: http://support.microsoft.com/kb/968929.
+Before you install Veeam Virtualization Extensions Service, make sure that Microsoft Windows PowerShell 2.0 is installed on the target machine.
+If Microsoft Windows PowerShell 2.0 is not installed on your machine, download Microsoft Windows PowerShell 2.0.

 Launching Veeam Virtualization Extensions Shell

 To launch VEShell, select Veeam Virtualization Extensions Shell in the Start menu.

 You can also import the VEShell into Windows PowerShell: